Strawberry-Team/ucode-connect-Track-FullStack-webster-frontend/README.md

 # Webster Frontend

-## Функціональність імпорту зображень
+## Image Import Functionality

-### Додавання зображень через File -> Open
+### Adding Images via File -> Open

-Тепер у Webster Editor можна додавати зображення як керовані елементи на полотні:
+Webster Editor now supports adding images as managed elements on the canvas:

-#### Як використовувати:
+#### How to use:
-1. Натисніть на кнопку "File" у лівому тулбарі
+1. Click the "File" button in the left toolbar
-2. Виберіть "Open" з випадаючого меню
+2. Select "Open" from the dropdown menu
-3. Оберіть зображення (підтримуються PNG, JPG, JPEG)
+3. Choose an image (PNG, JPG, JPEG supported)
-4. Зображення з'явиться в центрі полотна
+4. The image will appear in the center of the canvas

-#### Функціональність зображень:
+#### Image functionality:
-- **Переміщення**: Перетягуйте зображення мишею
+- **Moving**: Drag images with the mouse
-- **Масштабування**: Використовуйте ручки трансформації для зміни розміру
+- **Scaling**: Use transformation handles to resize
-- **Збереження пропорцій**: Автоматично зберігаються оригінальні пропорції
+- **Preserve proportions**: Original proportions are automatically preserved
-- **Поворот**: Використовуйте ручку обертання для повороту на 360°
+- **Rotation**: Use the rotation handle for 360° rotation
-- **Snapping**: Зображення притягуються до інших елементів та меж полотна
+- **Snapping**: Images snap to other elements and canvas edges
-- **Видалення**: Натисніть Delete/Backspace для видалення вибраного зображення
+- **Deletion**: Press Delete/Backspace to remove selected image

-#### Технічні деталі:
+#### Technical details:
-- Зображення автоматично масштабуються до 80% розміру полотна якщо вони більші
+- Images are automatically scaled to 80% of canvas size if they are larger
-- Підтримуються всі формати зображень: PNG, JPG, JPEG
+- All image formats supported: PNG, JPG, JPEG
-- Зображення зберігаються в історії операцій (undo/redo)
+- Images are saved in operation history (undo/redo)
-- Експорт проекту включає всі додані зображення
+- Project export includes all added images

 ## Development